PERU: Machu Picchu

 The beautiful Sacred Valley is home to the lofty Inca citadels of Pisac and Ollantaytambo, both perched high above the towns of the same names.
 It's also home to bustling Indian markets and charming Andean villages.

-Hopefully, you'll come away from this trip with the experience of a lifetime,
+Hopefully you'll come away from this trip with the experience of a lifetime and great photos of a wide variety of incredible subjects.

 ITINERARY

-Day one (May 6 or 20): Arrive from your flight to Lima.
+Day one (May 21): Arrive from your flight to Lima.
 You will be transported from the airport to our hotel.
-We'll spend the night

 in Lima.